Mesothelioma Wrongful Death Lawsuit

 The statutes of limitations listed above are subject to change.
 Families should work with a mesothelioma lawyer to navigate the deadlines in their state and ensure their wrongful death lawsuit is filed in a timely manner.

-Even if you think you might have missed the filing deadline, you should still check with an asbestos attorney.
+Even if you believe you might have missed the filing deadline, you should still speak with an asbestos attorney.
 You may be able to file your wrongful death action in a different state or access compensation from another source.

-For example, some families who have lost loved ones to mesothelioma have recovered compensation from asbestos trust funds.
-Bankrupt companies set up these funds to compensate asbestos victims after they were court ordered to do so.
+For example, some families who have lost loved ones to mesothelioma have recovered compensation from asbestos trust fund claims.
+Bankrupt companies set up these funds to compensate asbestos victims after the courts ordered them to do so.

 Mesothelioma Hope can help your family explore every legal option.
 Get started by seeing if you qualify for asbestos trust fund compensation.